dmbarbour/glas/docs/GlasDesign.md

 ### Program Search

 I'm interested in a style of metaprogramming where programmers express hard and soft constraints, search spaces, and search tactics for programs.
-Type safety can be considered a hard constraint to guide program decisions.
-Programs expressed this way can resolve ambiguity, fill the gaps, and produce large working systems from relatively few words.

-Search is expensive, so it is necessary to reduce rework.
-Stateful solutions are viable, i.e. we could use special editors or tools to move part of program search to edit-time.
-But I'd prefer stateless solutions, such as memoization.

-Memoization can mitigate rework insofar as we have [consistent heuristics](https://en.wikipedia.org/wiki/Consistent_heuristic) for utility, i.e. such that we can locally filter for good modular components without looking at global fitness.
-Of course, those heuristics are also contextual.
-Perhaps a monotonic heuristic can be aligned with expression of component search.
+Type safety can be treated as a hard constraint to support type-driven overloading.
+But the emphasis will be modular, heuristic decisions expressed as soft constraints, with ability to prioritize some search paths over others.
+Incremental computing and caching are also essential.

+Something like an [A-star search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) might work, assuming we can express soft constraints as costs with a [consistent heuristic](https://en.wikipedia.org/wiki/Consistent_heuristic), i.e. monotonic costs for various choices, preferably with costs adjusted based on context (perhaps indicate costs via effect that takes an arbitrary value, which is interpreted by the context).

+The 'prog' model of programs is unsuitable because we'll also want concurrent construction, refinement, and analysis of the solution by multiple subprograms.
+Concurrent access would support overlays and refinements of decisions.

 ### Provenance Tracking

-The glas module system hinders manual provenance tracking, e.g. the compiler doesn't even have access to a filename.
-This hinders debugging.
-OTOH, even if I try to improve things, manual provenance tracking is almost doomed to failure when dealing with layers of macros, user-defined languages, etc..

-I want to automate provenance tracking at a lower layer, i.e. automatically track which regions of input are most likely to be relevant to a given region of output.
-This might involve something similar to [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics, giving less weight to widely tested dependencies.

-### Computation Model

-I'm tempted to replace the initial program model with something more friendly for laziness, parallelism, and concurrency, such as Lafont interaction nets or Kahn process networks.
-However, I hesitate to start with [alternative program models](AltModels.md) due to added complexity.

-Fortunately, there is room for future development.
-KPNs or interaction nets could feasibly be accelerated (perhaps indirectly, via compilation to an accelerated virtual machine).
-If necessary, models could be supported directly by the glas command line, so long as it doesn't affect bootstrap.
+The glas module system hinders manual provenance tracking, e.g. we cannot access module name from the language module 'compile' function.
+This was intentional in that I do not want location-dependent semantics and factoring.
+However, it does have some costs with regards to debugging.

+This can be mitigated by adding some provenance to log messages when compiling code.
+But this is very coarse grained.
+A better solution is to track provenance at a fine granularity within values, then distribute blame (or responsibility) heuristically, e.g. inverse to the number of direct observers of the source data (based on [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics).

+Fine-grained tracking of provenance will require somehow annotating or mapping values to their dependencies.
+I do have some concept of annoted values in [Glas Object](GlasObject.md) that might be something we can leverage for this purpose.
+But the details will require a lot of design and implementation work to get right.